 The common warrants are exercisable, at the option of each holder, in whole or in part, by delivering to the Company a duly executed exercise notice accompanied by payment in full for the number of shares of the Company's common stock purchased upon such exercise (except in the case of a cashless exercise).
 A holder (together with its affiliates) may not exercise any portion of the common warrant to the extent that the holder would own more than 4.99% of the outstanding common stock immediately after exercise, except that upon at least 61 days prior notice from the holder to the Company, the holder may increase the amount of ownership of outstanding stock after exercising the holder's common warrants up to 9.99% of the number of shares of the Company's common stock outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the common warrants.
 No fractional shares of common stock will be issued in connection with the exercise of a common warrant.
 In lieu of fractional shares, the Company will round down to the next whole share.

-There were no warrants exercised during the year ended December 31, 2022, and a total of 909,000 warrants exercised during the year ended December 31, 2021.
+There were no warrants exercised during the years ended December 31, 2023 or December 31, 2022.

 July 2017 Warrants